HCI PSF Reference Stars

 Note: these calculations only account for the effect of spectral mismatch between a science target (vertical axis) and a PSF reference (horizontal axis).
 They suppose that everything else is optimal (i.e. no thermal drift-induced wavefront errors, no misregistration).
 Therefore this loss of sensitivity should be thought of as the "best case scenario" if everything else is well mitigated thanks to good observing and PSF subtraction strategies.
 It is probably safe to assume these results are reliable beyond 1" separation, as inside this region other effects will dominate any spectral mismatch effects.
 Nevertheless, in many cases the loss of sensitivity due to spectral mismatch may be acceptable and constraints on the spectral type may be relaxed in favor of suitable reference stars that are brighter and/or closer on the sky.

 Web users may click on the figures for a larger view.

 Selecting PSF reference stars with Simbad

-Using Simbad's Query by criteria form, you can search specific ranges of right ascension, declination, magnitude, and even spectral type.
-Here is an example to identify a PSF reference star in the vicinity of Beta Pictoris with similar properties:
+Using Simbad's Query by criteria form, users can search specific ranges of right ascension, declination, magnitude, and even spectral type.
+Here is an example query to search for a PSF reference star in the vicinity of Beta Pictoris with similar properties:

 The returned results are: